 Let’s dismiss superstitions & folklore giving black cats a bad rap

 The elevated status of the cat, especially black cats, came to a crashing halt.
 People, especially in Europe, came to believe that cats were witch’s familiars or companions, or even witch incarnates.

 In Western history, black cats have typically been looked upon as a symbol of evil omens, specifically being suspected of being the familiars of witches, or actually shape-shifting witches themselves.

 Folklore dating back to as early as 1607 tells that a cat will suffocate a newborn infant by putting its nose to the child’s mouth, sucking the breath out of the infant.
 This myth has now been totally debunked as totally false.

 Black cats are generally held to be unlucky in the United States and Europe.
 It is unlucky if a black cat crosses one’s path; black cats have been associated with death and darkness.
 It is common lore that cats have nine lives, due to their perceived durability, especially since they have the innate ability to survive falls fatal to other animals.

 Read more about black cats:

-Superstitions & folklore make black cats unpopular in US
+Superstitions & folklore make black cats unpopular in the US

-This negativity surrounding black cat was perpetuated in the Middle Ages when the European church began accusing people of witchcraft.
+This negativity surrounding black cats was perpetuated in the Middle Ages when the European church began accusing people of witchcraft.
 That began the association of black cats and witches.
-These superstitions led people to not just mistrust black cats, but to kill them.
+These superstitions led people to not just mistrust black cats but to kill them.